The people behind Herminius

 Nick Busvine OBE

-Educated at Cambridge, Nick is a former diplomat.
+Educated at Cambridge (MA Law), Nick is a former diplomat.
 He has worked in the business advisory sector since 2011.
-During his twenty-nine year career with the UK Foreign Office, he served in South East Asia, the Middle East, Africa and Latin America.
+During his 29-year career with the UK Foreign Office, he served in Malaysia, Mozambique, Colombia, Syria and Iraq.

-His posts at home and overseas covered a range of thematic issues, including conflict resolution, counter-terrorism and multi-agency collaboration in the fight against serious crime.
+His posts at home and overseas covered a range of thematic issues, including conflict resolution, counter-terrorism and the multi-agency collaboration in the fight against serious crime.

-At Herminius™, Nick specialises in leading projects to support and advise clients on issues with an emerging market focus.
+At Herminius Nick specialises in supporting and advising clients on issues with an emerging market focus.

-Graham has worked in the strategic advisory industry since 2003 and co-founded Herminius™ through a management buy-out in 2016.
+Graham has worked in the strategic advisory industry since 2003 and co-founded Herminius through a management buy-out in 2016.
 He works closely with blue-chip clients in an advisory role, and has led over 200 projects in the Middle East, Africa, Asia (China and South East Asia), Latin America, the Former Soviet Union and Europe.